snip/flightLGo/README.md

 This event is also sent to the webserver [https://flightlog.glidernet.org](https://flightlog.glidernet.org), where the event is stored in a database to be shown in [https://flightlog.glidernet.org/?airfield=\<ICAO>](https://flightlog.glidernet.org/?airfield=<ICAO>).

 Only takeoff and landing events which are happening while flightLGo is running can be reported to the website.
-The website will only show your airport when at lease one takeoff or landing event has been watched and reported to it.
+The website will only show your airport when at least one takeoff or landing event has been watched and reported to it.

 If not registered and started as a [systemd service](contrib/installFlightLGoasService.md) or started via a cron job, flightLGo will terminate when you logoff from the computer.